 Library for transparent bi-directional communication between Python and Arduino.
 Available on the official Arduino Library Manager and on the Python Package Index (with the

 Keras implementation of the ARP units.
 To allow a high-level use of this perceptrons, the ARP library is available on my GitHub repository.

-Intelligent spider robot for detecting antipersonnel metallic mines in uneven terrain
+Intelligent spider robot for detecting anti-personnel metallic landmines in uneven terrain

-For my bachelor thesis project, I designed a spider robot that can move through irregular terrain carrying a mine sensor.
-The design included the mechanical structure, the electronics and control of the robot.
-For the joints control, I proposed an algorithm to make the robot learn how to walk, using genetic algorithms and ensemble learning.
-To test the algorithm designed, I built a small robot with the same geometry and DOF of the designed for carrying the sensor mines.
+For my bachelor thesis project, I designed a spider robot that can move through irregular terrain carrying a landmine sensor.
+The design included the mechanical structure, the electronics, and the control of the robot.
+I proposed an innovative algorithm for the joints control to make the robot learn how to walk, using genetic algorithms and ensemble learning.
+To test the algorithm designed for the gait learning, I built a scaled prototype with the same geometry and DOF of the robot designed for moving the landmine sensor.